Ren-B-7/Super-Start.nvim/README.md

 # Text file 2 (sudo_me_later)
 Secondly do the same for "sudo_me_later.txt", paste this as well

-You can remove the files ~/.local/share/font/nerd-font but keep NerdFonts

 This is an extended font format for extra images and icons added to nvim

 # Finally nvim.zip